TACC/Lmod/docs/source/105_terse_output.rst

 Terse output for computer programs
 ==================================

-Normal output from Lmod for *module list*, *module avail* and *module spider* are designed to be readable by users.
+Normal output from Lmod for *module list*, *module avail*, *module spider* and *module show* are designed to be readable by users.
 Having computer programs parse this output is complicated.
 So Lmod has a terse option (--*terse* or -*t*) to provide output for computer programs to read.
 The tab-completion that Lmod provide uses this terse output